mvdi/mvdi.github.io/index.md

 {% include mathjax.html %}

 # Home
-This page give an overview of the things on my site.
+This page gives an overview of the things on my site.